Bob Hawke’s Daughter Alleges Labor MP Raped Her

-Rosslyn claims she was assaulted three times in 1982; in the Hilton Hotel, in the Victorian Parliament House and in a Melbourne home.
-Dillon made the allegations in a 25 page affidavit lodged with the NSW Supreme Court as part of her multi-million claim on her father’s estate.
+Rosslyn claims she was assaulted three times in 1982: in the Hilton Hotel, in the Victorian Parliament House and in a Melbourne home.
+Dillon made the allegations in a 25-page affidavit lodged with the NSW Supreme Court as part of her multi-million-dollar claim on her father’s estate.

-And he was indeed promising.
-By 1976 Landeryou had been elected to the Legislative Council with a safe seat and a ministerial position.
-By 1979 Landeryou had been appointed leader of the opposition in the upper house.
-Sadly that same year fellow union high flyer Bob Hawke suffered a messy public collapse due to his self-confessed rampant alcoholism.
+He was indeed promising.
+By 1976, Landeryou had been elected to the Legislative Council with a safe seat and a ministerial position.
+By 1979, he had been appointed leader of the opposition in the upper house.
+Sadly, that same year, fellow union high-flyer Bob Hawke suffered a messy public collapse, due to his self-confessed rampant alcoholism.

-At that stage Bill Landeryou had been a close ally of Hawke for over fifteen years and had helped him take control of the Victorian Labor party back in the 60s.
+At that stage, Bill Landeryou had been a close ally of Hawke for more than 15 years and had helped him take control of the Victorian Labor party, back in the ’60s.
 There is absolutely no doubt that the two men had a close working relationship.
-Most Labor Party insiders would tell you that after his alcoholic collapse one of the reasons Hawke was able to get a safe seat in Melbourne in 1980 was due to the influence of Landeryou.
-Those same insiders would tell you that Bill also had a significant role in Hawke becoming Labor Party leader in 1983
+Most Labor Party insiders would tell you that after his alcoholic collapse, one of the reasons Hawke was able to get a safe seat in Melbourne in 1980 was due to the influence of Landeryou.
+Those same insiders would tell you that Bill also had a significant role in Hawke becoming Labor Party leader in 1983.

 Dillon’s sister, Sue Pieters-Hawke, states that the Hawke family had known of the allegations.
 “I love and support my sister… She did tell people at the time.
 I believe there was a supportive response but it didn’t involve using the legal system.”

-Rosslyn was before this event perhaps best known for her heroin addiction which caused her father to break down in tears on television in 1984 while publicly announcing her drug dependency to the nation.
+Rosslyn was perhaps best known, before this event, for her heroin addiction, which caused her father to break down in tears on television in 1984 while publicly announcing her drug dependency to the nation.